akhilmandala/Spotify-Playlist-Extension/README.md

 ## Description
 Curating playlists can be difficult - if you are multitasking and you find that you like the current song, you have to tab out of whatever it is you're doing and manually add the song to a chosen playlist.
 This extension mitigates that annoyance by bringing playback control *AND* playlist modification directly to your keyboard and browser.
 Use keyboard shortcuts to play/pause, skip songs, and add your currently played song to a chosen target playlist.

+The extension communicates directly with Spotify through its API to retrieve and change data.
+Authentication is done through a proxy server hosted on Google Cloud using NodeJS and ExpressJS for security pursposes.
 This extension will work with **ANY** playback source - if you are listening from your phone, laptop, TV, etc. the extension will allow you to easily control playback and modify playlists.

 ## Shortcuts
 - Play/Pause: Alt-Shift-P